Royal Mint Court: Post Royal Mint

-Sale of the Royal Mint freehold to Delancey
+Sale of the freehold to Delancey

 In 1994, a company led by the billionaire George Soros, G Soros Realty Investors, acquired £1.34 million British Land shares at 298p from a Quantum Fund holding.
 Documents issued by British Land did not disclose this, but did reveal that Mr John Ritblat received 2 million shares at cost from the Quantum Fund.
 When the matter was made public in June 1993, Mr Ritblat's share issuance was defended as providing an incentive for British Land to perform.
 An early deal for Soros and Ritblat was for the Broadgate complex in the City of London in 1994.

 In 1998, in a complicated deal, one of George Soros's Quantum hedge funds from the tax-efficient British Virgin Islands pumped £127m into Delancey Estates.
 Quantum, places money offshore for high net worth individuals, shares go to a trust for some of the Soros family, and to a Guernsey company linked to Richard Katz and his wife.
 The deal with Quantum would give Delancey net assets of £150m, of which £128m would be cash.
 Although Quantum provided financial backing for Delancey, management for the property arm of the company was to be provided by Freehold Portfolios Estates (FPE), a property advisory company owned by Jamie Ritblat.

 In 2000, The Guardian reported that Delancey Estates, then a quoted George Soros-backed property vehicle, could be the next major real estate company to take itself private.
 The first major office investment was reported to be 6 Chesterfield Gardens, London W1 for £30m in 2003 and Soros's Morstan Nominees was said to be the largest shareholder in Delancey's old Tribeca fund.

 In 2005, The Guardian reported that Soros was buying £2bn of London property through his investments Delancey.
 At the time, Delancey was selling off commercial property and also sold its stake in Mapeley, the off-shore firm that owned and managed Inland Revenue buildings.
 The article added that this was seen as a vote of confidence in the long-term strength of the UK commercial property market.
 George Soros was also investing in other businesses including a large stake in one of China's largest airlines.